idea4good/GuiLite/README.md

 - GuiLite is a embedded UI framework.
 It can work with Qt/MFC/UWP/XCode, which means you can get not only GuiLite features but also iOS/Android/macOS/Qt/MFC/UWP features as well.
 - GuiLite can work with other languages(e.g. Swift, Java, C#).

-⚠️We never encourage any people use GuiLite, but hope people understand UI itself.
-We hope GuiLite is small enough to help you understand how UI framework work, and build unique UI for yourself.
-We believe you're the only person understand your UI, not any UI libraries.
+- ⚠️We never encourage people accept GuiLite, but want people understand UI itself.
+- ⚙️We hope GuiLite is small enough to help you understand how UI work, and build unique UI yourself.
+- 👑You should be the king of your UI, not any UI library.

 ## New feature: Demo on MCU -- HelloWave + HelloParticle
 ![HelloWave](doc/HelloWave.gif)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![HelloParticle](doc/HelloParticle.gif)